• Skip to main content

 The Japanese Covered Bridge in Old Town Hoi An, Vietnam.
 Photo: Tetsushi Kimura

-The myriad of Vietnamese bridges are remarkable structures, as many of them serve as centerpieces for the cities they are based in.
+The myriad of Vietnamese bridges are remarkable structures, as many of them serve as centerpieces for the cities they are based.
 Since the country has so many rivers and bodies of water throughout the land, bridges are practical ways to keep everything running smoothly while accentuating the region’s culture through some architecture.

 Many Vietnam bridges are also popular tourist attractions and vary in age, size, and looks.